Bighorn Canyon National Recreation Area

-Absaroke means “People of the largebeaked bird,” in the Siouan language of the Crow.
+Absaroke means “People of the large beaked bird,” in the Siouan language of the Crow.
 Their reservation surrounds most of Bighorn Canyon.
 Originally a farming people, the Crow split off from the Hidatsa tribe more than 200 years ago.
-They became a renowned hunting people, described by one of the Lewis and Clark Expedition as “the finest horsemen in the world.”
+They became renowned hunting people, described by one of the Lewis and Clark Expeditions as “the finest horsemen in the world.”

 After 1800, explorers, traders, and trappers found their way up the Bighorn River.
 Charles Larocque met the Crow at the mouth of the Bighorn in 1805; Captain William Clark traveled through a year later.
 Jim Bridger claimed he had floated through the canyon on a raft.
 Later fur traders packed their goods overland on the Bad Pass Trail, avoiding the river’s dangers.

-During the Civil War the Bozeman Trail led to mines in western Montana by crossing the Bighorn River.
+During the Civil War, the Bozeman Trail led to mines in western Montana by crossing the Bighorn River.
 Open from 1864 to 1868, the trail was bitterly opposed by Sioux and Cheyenne; the Crow were neutral.
-The Federal Government closed the trail in 1868 after the Fort Laramie Treaty.
+The Federal Government closed the trial in 1868 after the Fort Laramie Treaty.
 Fort C.F.
 Smith, now on private land, guarded the trail as an outpost.
 A stone monument commemorates the Hayfield Fight, a desperate but successful defense against Sioux and Cheyenne warriors.
-In this skirmish a party of soldiers and civilian haycutters, working three miles north of Fort C.F.
+In this skirmish, a party of soldiers and civilian hay cutters, working three miles north of Fort C.F.
 Smith, fought for eight hours until rescued by the fort’s troops on August 1, 1867.